 Increase the quality of your cannabis crop

 Companion planting is a natural and economical way to increase the quality of your cannabis crop and minimize the damage from pests.
-It’s basically just planting beneficial plants close to each other, but not so close that they complete root space and other resources.
+It’s generally just planting, beneficial plants close to each other, but not so close that they complete root space and other resources.
 Some plants give off chemicals and strong odors that will either deter pests or draw in beneficial predators.
 Other companion plants can add vital nutrients to the soil that will feed your marijuana plants with the nourishment they need.
 Note to those of you with less than cannabis-friendly neighbors; Companion planting can also simply be planting large, bushy plants around your precious crop to camouflage it from those pesky people and hide it from any nosy passerby.

 Natural pest repellent